 of Syrians live in host communities

-With three million Syrians, Turkey hosts more refugees than any country in the world
+With more than three and a half million Syrians, Turkey hosts more refugees than any country in the world

 Most Syrians in Turkey live in host communities and face economic pressures to pay rent and living expenses while livelihoods opportunities are limited

-The Syrian civil war shows no sign of ending, leaving Syrian refugees in Turkey uncertain of if and when they will return home
+The Syrian civil war continues, leaving Syrian refugees in Turkey uncertain of if and when they will return home

 In addition, International Medical Corps has established a Health Special Needs Fund (HSNF) that makes funds available to cover the cost of advanced lifesaving health care services for Syrian and other refugees suffering from conditions not covered by temporary protection health care.